Corey Sanders (basketball): Professional career

-On October 4, 2018, Sanders signed a deal with the Rio Grande Valley Vipers of the NBA G League He was later waived by the Vipers on November 1, 2018 without playing a game for the franchise.
+On October 4, 2018, Sanders signed a deal with the Rio Grande Valley Vipers of the NBA G League He was later waived by the Vipers on November 1, 2018, without playing a game for the franchise.

 On January 13, 2019, Sanders signed with the Mega Basket Georgia of the Georgia A League.

 On October 3, 2019, Sanders signed with Houston Rockets' G League affiliate, the Rio Grande Valley Vipers of Rio Grande, Texas.
 G League contracts are one-year deals with a base salary of $7,000 per month or $35,000 over the course of a season, plus incentives.
 If I player is waived, all G-League teams have 2 years of returning player rights.
 On November 1, 2019, Sanders was released by the Vipers.

-On December 12, 2019, Sanders signed a multi year deal with NBA G League team Lakeland Magic.
+On December 12, 2019, Sanders signed a multi-year deal with NBA G League team Lakeland Magic.

 On January 8, 2020, Sanders signed for União Desportiva Oliveirense.

 On May 6, 2020, Corey Sanders signed for Astoria Bydgoszcz.

 On July 12, 2021, Sanders signed in Italy for Pallacanestro Trieste.
 He averaged 8.7 points and 4.6 assists per game in nie games.

 On January 3, 2022, Sanders moved to Lavrio of the Greek Basket League and the Basketball Champions League.
 On March 30 of the same year, he was released from the Greek club.
 In six league games, Sanders averaged 3.7 points, 2.8 assists and 2 rebounds, playing around 18 minutes per contest.

 On November 7, 2022, he signed with Rawlplug Sokół Łańcut of the Polish Basketball League (PLK).

 Personal life

-Sanders lives in Lakeland, Florida, and also has a daughter.
+Sanders lives in Lakeland, Florida, and also has a daughter and son.